Hill Street Playground, Dublin 1970s.

 There is no simple or singular version of childhood in Ireland or anywhere.
 Our aim is access for everyone to the stories and collections that represent the diverse experiences of childhood in Ireland across the centuries and up to the present day.
 Currently, a home for these experiences of childhood is missing in our national fabric.

-Within the MCI, children themselves will help drive that change.
-The museum’s permanent and temporary collections will help tell those diverse stories.
+Within the MoCI, children themselves help drive that change.
+The museum’s permanent and temporary collections will help to tell those diverse stories.

-The Museum’s principal objectives will be the collecting, curating and exhibiting of historical artefacts.
+The Museum’s principal objective is the collecting, curating and exhibiting of the tangible and intangible heritage of childhood.
 We aim to create meaningful and lasting experiences for children and adults.
 The museum will:

-● Tell the stories of the day-to-day lives of children growing up in Ireland through permanent and temporary collections of historic artefacts and images related to childhood in Ireland and the wider world
+● Tell the historic and contemporary stories of the day-to-day lives of children growing up in Ireland through permanent and temporary exhibitions of collections of historic artefacts, handling collections, art, workshops, storytelling and interactive technology

 ● Research and disseminate the historical significance of childhood and children on the island of Ireland / amongst the diaspora

 ● Give voice to the children’s stories with empathy and sensitivity reflecting an often difficult past and present